-filtersToApply.
+filtersToApply

 Here you specify which filters you want applied to the data and the order in which you want them applied.
-Separate each filter name with a colon (:).
+The format is 'FILTER[:FILTER], i.e. a series of colon-delimited filters.
 Currently there are four predefined filter: AnthonyNolan, Sequence, DigitBinning, and CustomBinning.
 If you specify one or more of these filters, you will get the default behavior of the filter.
 If you wish to modify the default behavior, you should add a section with the same name as the specified filter(s).
 See next section for more on this.
 Please note that, while you are allowed to specify any ordering for the filters, some orderings may not make sense.
-For example, the ordering Sequence:AnthonyNolan would not make sense (because as far as PyPop is concerned, your alleles are now amino acid residues.)
-However, the reverse ordering, AnthonyNolan:Sequence, would be logical and perhaps even advisable.
+For example, the ordering Sequence: AnthonyNolan would not make sense (because as far as PyPop is concerned, your alleles are now amino acid residues.)
+However, the reverse ordering, AnthonyNolan: Sequence, would be logical and perhaps even advisable.